 Prepared individuals organize into prepared neighborhoods.
 And neighborhoods organize into larger groups.
-Within our fire district, 25 "divisions" are defined, grouped into several larger "branches."
-You can find your division and branch information with our FIND MY LEADERS tool.
-You can see maps of all divisions on that page too.
-Divisions are useful for organizing preparedness efforts.
-The larger Branches are primarily focused on managing response efforts.
+Within our fire district, many "Ready Communties" are defined.
+You can find your Ready Community information with our FIND MY LEADERS tool.
+Ready Communities are useful for organizing preparedness efforts.

 We also depend on the Woodside Fire Protection District, the towns of Portola Valley and Woodside, and San Mateo County for support and resources both in preparing for and responding to emergencies.
 We also have ties to resources at the state and federal levels.